mbredel/thesis-template/README.md

 ### thesis.tex

 The _thesis.tex_ file contains the basic structure and all the chapter-files that contain the actual content of your thesis.
-Thus, you have to modify this file in order to incorporate your content files.
+Thus, you have to modify this file in order to configure some basic stuff like the language of your thesis.
+The subsequent section ["Adding content"](#adding-content) explains how to add content.

 ##### Two-sided vs. one-sided